21 Headless CMS Platforms That You Should Check Out

 Pros:

-• Internal search, approval process, versioning and content authoring features make content creation easier.
+• Internal search, approval process, versioning, and content authoring features make content creation easier.

 • User community and access management features are functional for user experience.